sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 Last year I was lucky enough to go to the [FIRST2015](https://www.first.org/conference/2015) conference in Berlin.
 It was a great conference, good talks (including [yours truely](http://sroberts.github.io/2015/07/08/ccir-presentation/)), and an even better hallway track.
 I'd never been to Berlin, or Germany in general, and I enjoyed seeing this amazing city a little bit as well.

 Traveling to a new country as a security minded person is always a bit jarring.
 Even a country as friendly as Germany bares consideration when it comes to laptops, tablets, phones, etc. A conference like FIRST has people coming from all over the place, including people from countries at odds (US, China, Iran, Germany, etc).
 As a result those IT security concerns are even more heightened.
-As a result we ended up having some academic conversations about operational security while traveling internationally (or travling generally).
+As a result we ended up having some academic conversations about operational security while traveling internationally (or traveling generally).

 ## <i class="fa fa-angle-right"></i> The Challenges